 Division of Natural Sciences

-The Division of Natural Sciences encompasses the fundamental sciences that study the physical universe and living systems through observation, experimentation, and theoretical modeling.
+The Division of Natural Sciences encompasses the fundamental and empirical sciences concerned with the physical universe, the earth, the environment, and living systems.
 It includes, but is not limited to:

 · Physics (theoretical and experimental; atomic, molecular, and optical physics; condensed matter; particle physics; astrophysics)